 These sessions share the desktop, but each of them gets its own list of mapped drives and share connections.
 So mapping a drive in one doesn't make it automatically appear in another.

 There are three ways to resolve this issue -

 1. Apply a registry fix to keep network lists in sync between two sessions -

 ( but in a typical Microsoft fashion it doesn't appear to always work )

-2. Issue “net use /persistent” from an elevated (admin) prompt to make a sticky network connection for the admin session
+2. Issue “net use /persistent” from an elevated (admin) prompt to make a sticky network connection or a drive mapping for the admin session

 3. If using a mapped drive, first switch to using an actual network path behind it (i.e. \\server\share) and then, if needed, configure the username and password for accessing this share in backup settings -